aws/karpenter-provider-aws/website/content/en/docs/Reference/_index.md

 provisioner specification (defaults) and pod scheduling constraints (overrides).
 A single provisioner is capable of managing highly diverse capacity within a single cluster and in most cases, only one should be necessary.
-It&rsquo;s possible to define multiple provisioners.
+For advanced use cases like workload separation and sharding, it&rsquo;s possible to define multiple provisioners.
 These provisioners may have different defaults and can be specifically targeted by pods using pod.spec.nodeSelector[&ldquo;karpenter.sh/provisioner-name&rdquo;]=$PROVISIONER_NAME.</p>
 </p>
 <table>